JustUzair/bb-pimlico-tutorial/README.md

 npm start
 ```

-# Output for Swapping DAI to USDC on Uniswap V3 with Alto Bundler & Pimlico
+# Output for Swapping DAI to USDC on Uniswap V3 with Alto Bundler & BuildBear Sandbox

 ```bash
 $ npm start